microsoft/coyote/docs/_learn/tools/tester-requirements.md

 ```

 Essentially, what this means is that you should not have an unconditional `catch(Exception e)` in
 your test code.
-The above code can be "fixed" as follows:
+The above code can be fixed by adding an exception filter as follows:

 ```c#
 [Microsoft.Coyote.SystematicTesting.Test]